lmjohns3/theanets/docs/quickstart.rst

   plt.imshow(img, cmap=plt.cm.gray)
   plt.show()

-After the model is trained, we've accessed the weights connecting the input to the hidden layer using ``exp.network.get_weights(0)``.
-This array has one column of 784 values for each hidden node in the network, so we can iterate over the transpose and put each column -- properly reshaped into a 28×28 pixel array -- into a giant image and then plot that image.
+After the model has been trained, the weights connecting the input to the hidden layer are available using ``exp.network.get_weights(...)``.
+The weights in layer 0 connect the inputs to the first hidden layer; in this example these weights have one column of 784 values for each hidden node in the network, so we can iterate over the transpose and put each column -- properly reshaped into a 28×28 pixel array -- into a giant image.

+That concludes the basic classification example.
 The ``theanets`` source code contains a complete ``mnist-classifier.py`` example that you can play around with.
-In addition, there are also examples of using :class:`theanets.Autoencoder` and "deep" autoencoders for learning features from the MNIST digits.

 .. _qs-cli: